MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-v2-angular-auth-code.md

 ## Conditional rendering

-In order to render certain User Interface (UI) only for authenticated users, components have to subscribe to the `MsalBroadcastService` to see if users have been signed in, and interaction has completed.
+To ensure that certain User Interface (UI) components are displayed only for authenticated users, components must subscribe to the MsalBroadcastService to check if users are signed in and if the interaction is complete.

 1. Add the `MsalBroadcastService` to *src/app/app.component.ts* and subscribe to the `inProgress$` observable to check if interaction is complete and an account is signed in before rendering UI.
 Your code should now look like this: